You usually need a licence to have a caravan or mobile home on your land.

 - Sections 6 and 7 – amend details in relation to appeals, operative periods, recovery of expenses and the residential tribunal

-Section 8 – places a requirement on the licence holder to be a “fit and proper person”.
-This has not yet been enacted and is not likely to be until 2017.
+- Section 8 – places a requirement on the licence holder to be a “fit and proper person”.
+(Enacted 2021).

 - Section 10 – removes the requirement for the site owner to consent to the sale or gift of a mobile home (please also see the Regulation named above for further information)